TundraWork/corplink/README.md

 {
   "company_name": "company code name",
   "username": "your_name",
-  // support sha256sum hashed pass if you don't use ldap, will ask email for code if not provided "password": "your_pass",
+  // support sha256sum hashed pass
+  // if you don't use LDAP, will ask for email code "password": "your_pass",
   // default is feilian, can be feilian/ldap/lark(aka feishu)/OIDC
   // dingtalk/aad/weixin is not supported yet